Cincinnati Online students follow the same process as traditional students to apply for and receive financial aid.

-Additionally, a standard financial aid award are most often based on fall-spring attendance, so students who plan to attend year-round (fall, spring and summer) will need to have their aid adjusted accordingly.
+Additionally, a standard financial aid award is most often based on fall-spring attendance, so students who plan to attend year-round (fall, spring and summer) will need to have their aid adjusted accordingly.

 Finally, online students who have been awarded Federal Work-Study but are not located in the Greater Cincinnati area may have difficulty securing a work-study position.
 If you were awarded Work-Study and live outside of Cincinnati, talk to us about options.

 The Student Financial Aid Office is committed to helping Cincinnati Online students obtain the resources they need for their education.
 Our dedicated staff is available to answer questions and offer assistance to ensure students are prepared and well-informed when it comes to covering their educational costs.

 Students in Cincinnati Online programs who need to get in touch with the financial aid office can use the following contact information: